North Korea warns "mentally deranged" Trump that rockets will inevitably visit the US mainland (FULL VIDEO)

 Because of this, he stated that “force must be dealt with by force” and that the nuclear weapons of the US will be dealt with specially by he “hammer of justice” pretested by the DPRK.

-Ri Young Ho then stated that because the US often attaches caveats to its threats such as ‘war is not our first option’, this is proof that the DPRK’s nuclear deterrent is effective and that further more, it was inevitable that the country should want to develop nuclear weapons to resist the power of the United States.
-To this end, Ri Young Ho stated that the DPRK was able to persevere against great odds to achieve self-development which will lead to full nuclear parity with the US in due course.
+Ri Yong Ho then stated that because the US often attaches caveats to its threats such as ‘war is not our first option’, this is proof that the DPRK’s nuclear deterrent is effective and that further more, it was inevitable that the country should want to develop nuclear weapons to resist the power of the United States.
+To this end, Ri Yong Ho stated that the DPRK was able to persevere against great odds to achieve self-development which will lead to full nuclear parity with the US in due course.

 At the end of his statement, the North Korean Foreign Minister offered solidarity to Cuba and Venezuela while saying it was hypocritical for the wider world to turn a “blind eye to the heinous acts of Israel” while criticising Syria for “protecting its security and sovereignty”.
 He characterised this as intolerable.

-Minutes before Ri Young Ho spoke, it was made public that the US had flown nuclear capable bombers closer to North Korea than at any time in the 21st century.
+Minutes before Ri Yong Ho spoke, it was made public that the US had flown nuclear capable bombers closer to North Korea than at any time in the 21st century.

 Loading…